-The Azure Monitor Network Insights Overview page provides an easy way to visualize the inventory of your networking resources, together with resource health and alerts.
+The Azure Monitor network insights page provides an easy way to visualize the inventory of your networking resources, together with resource health and alerts.
 It's divided into four key functional areas: search and filtering, resource health and metrics, alerts, and resource view.

 Search and filtering

 You can use the search box to search for resources and their associated resources.
-For example, a public IP is associated with an application gateway.
-A search for the public IP's DNS name will return both the public IP and the associated application gateway:
+For example, searching for agwpip, which is a public IP associated with an application gateway returns the public IP and the associated application gateway:

 Resource health and metrics

-In the following example, each tile represents a resource type.
-The tile displays the number of instances of that resource type deployed across all selected subscriptions.
+In Network health tab, you can view the health and metrics of all resources across selected subscriptions and resource groups.
+Each tile represents a resource type.
+It shows the number of instances of that resource type deployed across the selected subscriptions and resource groups.
 It also displays the health status of the resource.
-In this example, there are 105 ER and VPN connections deployed.
-103 are healthy, and 2 are unavailable.
+In the following example, there are 6 ExpressRoute and VPN connections deployed.
+4 are healthy and 2 are unavailable.

-You can select any item in the grid view.
-Select the icon in the Health column to get resource health for that connection.
-Select the value in the Alert column to go to the alerts and metrics page for the connection.
+To get the resource health of any of the unavailable connections, select the red icon next to the connection in the Health column.
+Select the value in the Alert column to go to the alerts and metrics page of the connection.

-The Alert box on the right side of the page provides a view of all alerts generated for the selected resources across all subscriptions.
+The Alert box on the right side of the page provides a view of all alerts generated for a resource type across the selected subscriptions and resource groups.
 Select the alert counts to go to a detailed alerts page.

-The resource view for Application Gateway provides a simplified view of how the front-end IPs are connected to the listeners, rules, and backend pool.
+The resource view for the application gateway provides a simplified view of how the front-end IPs are connected to the listeners, rules, and backend pool.
 The connecting lines are color coded and provide additional details based on the backend pool health.
-The view also provides a detailed view of Application Gateway metrics and metrics for all related backend pools, like Virtual Machine Scale Sets and VM instances.
+The view also provides a detailed view of the application gateway metrics and metrics for all related backend pools, like virtual machines and virtual machine scale set instances:

-The dependency graph provides easy navigation to configuration settings.
+The resource view provides easy navigation to configuration settings.
 Right-click a backend pool to access other information.
-For example, if the backend pool is a VM, you can directly access VM Insights and Azure Network Watcher connection troubleshooting to identify connectivity issues:
+For example, if the backend pool is a virtual machine (VM), you can directly access VM insights and Azure Network Watcher connection troubleshooting to identify connectivity issues.